 Salão Medieval da Reitoria da Universidade do Minho

-Free access, limited to the room’s capacity
+access limited to festival pass holders and to the room’s capacity